solo-io/envoy-operator/README.md

     <img src="images/Envoy operator.png" alt="Envoy operator" width="419" height="150">
 </h1>

 The Envoy Operator project is a [Kubernetes Operator](https://coreos.com/operators/).
-It's purpose is to enable easy deployment of Envoy proxies using a high level declarative API.
+Its purpose is to enable easy deployment of Envoy proxies using a high level declarative API.

 The Envoy Operator currently supports deploying proxies as standalone pods, but will soon